Metrolink (California): Placentia, 2002

-Glendale, January 2005
+Glendale, 2005

 Eleven people were killed (including an off-duty sheriff's deputy and a train conductor) and over 100 people were injured, about 40 seriously on January 26, 2005, when a Metrolink passenger train collided with a vehicle parked on the tracks, which then jackknifed and struck a stationary freight locomotive and a Metrolink train moving in the opposite direction.
 The man who parked the vehicle on the tracks, Juan Manuel Alvarez, was apprehended and charged with 11 counts of first-degree murder with special circumstances, including murder by train wrecking.
 On June 26, 2008, Alvarez was convicted on the 11 murder counts and sentenced to life imprisonment without the possibility of parole.

-Chatsworth (Los Angeles), September 2008
+Chatsworth, 2008

 Twenty-five people were killed and 135 injured when a Metrolink commuter train carrying 222 persons collided head on with a Union Pacific freight train, toppling one of the passenger cars and the locomotive onto its side in the Chatsworth district of Los Angeles.
-Along with the 135 people who were injured, 81 were transported to local hospitals in serious or critical condition.
+Of the 135 people who were injured, 81 were transported to local hospitals in serious or critical condition.
 The velocity of the trains caused the Metrolink locomotive to telescope into the first passenger car.

-Oxnard, February 2015
+Oxnard, 2015

 Thirty people were injured when southbound Metrolink Ventura County Line train 102 (East Ventura to LA Union Station) crashed into a truck that was stopped on the tracks at the Rice Avenue crossing near Oxnard at about 5:40 am on February 24, 2015.
 One person, the train's engineer, later died of his injuries.
 The driver, who had left the truck before the crash, was located by the police and taken into custody.
 The train consisted of a Hyundai-Rotem "guardian fleet" cab car in the lead, a Bombardier Bi-level "bike car" coach, two Hyundai-Rotem "guardian fleet" coach cars and an EMD F59PH locomotive.
 After this accident, Metrolink leased 40 diesel freight locomotives from BNSF, to be placed into service as temporary cab cars while they investigated problems with their Hyundai-Rotem cars.
 On July 8, 2016, the Metrolink board approved a $1.5 million plan to repair the plows on the Hyundai Rotem cab cars.
 Once the repairs were completed, the cars returned to service and the leased BNSF locomotives were returned.

-Future
+Planned expansions

 Metrolink has grown in popularity, and there are a number of planned extensions of the system and new stations.
 Station parking capacity has also been strained.

 Train frequency increases and SCORE

 On April 26, 2018, Metrolink was awarded $1.175 billion from the California State Transportation Agency in order to dramatically increase train service along its existing lines and for the expansion of the Metrolink station in time for the 2028 Summer Olympics.
-These funds will be used to essentially convert most of Metrolink's lines into an inter-city rail instead of a commuter rail service.
+These funds will be used to heavily increase frequency on Metrolink's lines, with half-hourly frequencies planned on most routes.